ChavarriaMora/starter-academic/content/authors/admin/_index.md

 ---
-# Careful, the bio here is not what shows in the website, that is below
+# Careful, the bio here is not what shows on the website, that is below
 title: Elías Chavarría-Mora
 role: PhD Candidate
 avatar_filename: Avatar 2025.jpg
 bio: I'm a political science PhD candidate at the University of Pittsburgh and a lecturer at the University of Costa Rica, focusing on comparative political behavior with a regional focus on Latin America.
 My dissertation focuses on the use of social media for electoral campaigning by political parties in developing countries, particularly in Central America.
-I have an an MA from the University of Pittsburgh and received my undergraduate degrees from the University of Costa Rica.
-My broader research agenda has focused on protest politics and party competition.
-Methods-wise, I am interested in the use of statistical and data science methods, including text as data, spatial and time-series econometrics, hierarchichal models and machine learning.
+I have an MA from the University of Pittsburgh and received my undergraduate degrees from the University of Costa Rica.
+My broader research agenda has focused on protest politics, party competition, and ideology.
+Methods-wise, I am interested in the use of statistical and data science methods, including text as data, spatial and time-series econometrics, hierarchical models, and machine learning.
 My work has been published in Latin American, Spanish, and American journals, including Legislative Studies Quarterly and Latin American Politics and Society.
+I have worked on research projects at the Centro de Investigación y Estudio Políticos of the University of Costa Rica and at the Programa Estado de la Nación of the Consejo Nacional de Rectores of Costa Rica.
+I participated in the 2022 Summer Institute in Computational Social Science at Rutgers University, New Jersey.
+I also have done field research interviewing Costa Rican legislative assembly deputies in 2014 and 2022 for the Parliamentary Elites in Latin America Observatory of the University of Salamanca.
 interests: null
 social:
   - icon: envelope